videntity/json-data-tools/README.md

 system level and used by all users.
 Add  `--upgrade` to the above install instructions to ensure you fetch the newest version.

+You may also update with this command.

+    ~$ sudo pip install jdt --upgrade

-This library assumes you have MongoDB installed and running.
+The MongoDB functions  assume you have a MongoDB instance installed and running.
 See http://docs.mongodb.org/manual/installation/ for more installation and instructions for your OS.

 General Usage
 -------------